wigging/computing-julia/README.md

 # :gem: Julia Computing

-The Julia programming language was created to be high-level and fast.
-It is well suited for numerical analysis and computational programming applications.
-This repository contains example code and documentation about various aspects of Julia programming.
+The Julia programming language is a high-level, high-performance languauge that is suitable for scientific computing applications.
+This repository contains example code and a website about various aspects of Julia programming.

 ## Code examples

 Code files are available in the `examples` folder.

-## Documentation
+## Website

-Documentation is available at X.
+Website files are in the `docs` folder.
+View the website at X.

-The documentation website is hosted with [GitHub Pages](https://pages.github.com) and built with [Jekyll](https://jekyllrb.com).
-Files for the website are in the **docs** folder.
+The website is hosted with [GitHub Pages](https://pages.github.com) and built with [Jekyll](https://jekyllrb.com).
 To build the website locally, [Bundler](https://bundler.io) is used for the Ruby environment.
 See the steps below to build a local environment for the website.

 ```bash
 # If not done so already, install Bundler